cvxgrp/pymde/docs_src/source/examples/index.rst

 --------------
 PyMDE can be used to layout graphs in the Cartesian plane in an aesthetically pleasing way.
-Compared to many other graph layout libraries, PyMDE can scale to higher datasets.
-And, of course, PyMDE lets you design custom layouts, by choosing your own distortion functions and constraints.
+Compared to many other graph layout libraries, PyMDE can scale to much larger datasets.
+PyMDE also lets you design custom layouts, by choosing your own distortion functions and constraints.

 This notebook shows various ways of drawing graphs with PyMDE.
 It also